Internship Program by Transparency International Ukraine

 about

-This is a great opportunity to immerse yourself in the work of the public sector in the anti-corruption field.
-You will be able to strengthen your analytical skills, gain practical work experience, and if you successfully complete the internship, become part of the anti-corruption team.
+You will be able to hone your analytical skills, gain practical experience, and, upon successful completion of the internship, become part of the anti-corruption team.

 Join us to make Ukraine stronger together!